ufechner7/teensy4_shell/readme.md

 ## Standard Output
 Standard output is mapped to usb according to [usb/console](https://github.com/zephyrproject-rtos/zephyr/tree/master/samples/subsys/usb/console) example.
 This is done in ```main.c```.
 As described there the board will be detected as a CDC_ACM serial device.

+Known limitation: In the moment the usb console cannot be used as input device.

 ## LED + toggle pin
 The led flashes continously to give an visual indication that application is running.
 Toggle pin is mapped to teensy pin 2 (Teensy 4.0).